y00p/thai-tone/README.md

 ### What is this repository for? ###

-This tool will automatically return the correct tone for the input of any Thai syllable or line of text with syllables separated by dashes [-].
+This tool will automatically return the correct tone for the input of any Thai syllable, a line of text with syllables separated by dashes [-], or a text file with thai syllables separated by dashes [-].

 v 0.1

 ### How do I get set up? ###

 * Run `python3 ttdt.py` and enter a Thai syllable, a line of text, or hit Enter for processing prepared cases
+* Run `python3 ttdt.py elephant_song.txt` or another file
 * Run `python3 tests.py` for unittest of tone determination

 ### Future work ###